 2.3.
 Up-to-Date Software

-Keep your browser, operating system, and security software up to date for defense against known vulnerabilities.
-It is also necessary to bug-fix and update security patches to prevent the emerging threats.
+Keep your browser, operating system, and security software up to date to defend against known vulnerabilities.
+It is also necessary to bug-fix and update security patches to prevent emerging threats.

 2.4.
 Beware of Phishing Schemes